mithunkumarc/revision/java/static.md

         static blocks used for initialization
         executed when class is loaded
-        executed even before main method gets executed
+        executed even before main method gets executed parent static blocks are executed first and child static blocks are executed(parent-child class)

+        Static blocks are executed when class are loaded into memory.

+        When subclass object is created, static block of parent class executed first because parent class loaded first then subclass static block is executed when subclass is loaded into memory.

 #### order of initialization